xiaoxurong/tsv-guided-AI-hallucination-mitigation/README.md

 # TSV

-Source code for ICML 2025 paper [Steer LLM Latents for Hallucination Detection](https://arxiv.org/abs/2503.01917) by Seongheon Park, Xuefeng Du, Min-Hsuan Yeh, Haobo Wang, and Yixuan Li
+This project is an extension based on the ICML 2025 paper: [Steer LLM Latents for Hallucination Detection](https://arxiv.org/abs/2503.01917) by Seongheon Park, Xuefeng Du, Min-Hsuan Yeh, Haobo Wang, and Yixuan Li

+The majority of the code were adapted from the source code of the paper mentioned above.
+See the source code here: (https://github.com/deeplearning-wisc/tsv.git)

 ---

+# Our innovation
+The curren project is an extension of the TSV paper.
+As the TSV showed outstanding performance on detecting hallucinated answers from LLMs, we propose that the TSV can be used to guide hallucination mitigation.

+Besides, we modify the classification objective function to make make the two distributions (truthful and hallucinated) to be as far as possible so that it can handle edge cases better.

 ## Requirements